pkolaczk/fclones/README.md

     fclones [command] --help  # detailed help

 ### Path Globbing
-FClones understands a subset of Bash Extended Globbing.
+`fclones` understands a subset of Bash Extended Globbing.
 The following wildcards can be used:
 - `?`         matches any character except the directory separator
 - `[a-z]`     matches one of the characters or character ranges given in the square brackets